tongyuantongyu/vs-NNVISR/docs/models.md

 # Models

-Here we are some model files for NNVISR.
+This is a list of models for NNVISR made by us.
+To integrate new model to NNVISR, see [Integration Document](https://github.com/tongyuantongyu/vs-NNVISR/blob/main/docs/integration.md).

-To use, download from the link and put unzipped folder under `{model_path}/models`, and call `nnvisr.Super` with [function parameters marked with (*)](https://github.com/tongyuantongyu/vs-NNVISR/blob/main/docs/usage.md#function-interface) using values given under "Config" column.
+To use these models, download from the link, unzip, and put unzipped folder under `{model_path}/models`.
+When calling `nnvisr.Super`, [function parameters marked with (*)](https://github.com/tongyuantongyu/vs-NNVISR/blob/main/docs/usage.md#function-interface) should use values provided under "Config" column.

 After unzipped, your `model_path` should look like this: